Safe and Secure

 NAVIGATING FAMILY COURT: IN THE BEST INTEREST OF YOUR CHILD will be released in a couple of months.

 Going to court can be scary.
 Going to court to decide custody of your child can be truly terrifying — there is so much at stake!
 But, the better prepared you are, the less stress there will be for you and your child.

 The Navigating Family Court guide will give you a glimpse of what you can expect during Family Court litigation and what will be expected of you.
 While this book will not offer legal advice (that’s what your attorney is for), it will offer insights from a twenty-year veteran, who has investigated thousands of cases involving child abuse/neglect, and parental custody and access.

 Don’t miss out!
-Sign up for my newsletter below so you’ll get a new release email and introductory pricing.
+Sign up for the Navigating Family Court email list so you’ll get a new release email and introductory pricing.
 You can unsubscribe at any time and your email address will remain private.
 You’ll get first notice of new releases, info on events and giveaways, and subscriber-only-freebies.